 Constant evaluation and improvement of the process

-Recruitment analytics can achieve the benefits listed above by applying the scientific method – measuring restlessly.
-But, of course, to measure something as multi-layered as recruitment, first, it’s necessary to identify the relevant, measurable features.
+Recruitment analytics can achieve the benefits listed above by applying the scientific method – measuring.
+But, of course, to measure something as multi-layered as recruitment, first, it's necessary to identify the relevant, measurable features.

-HR departments that apply recruitment analytics have found many such features, known as recruiting metrics, to be useful in providing important insights.
-Here are some metrics that are commonly used to measure recruitment.
+HR departments that apply recruitment analytics have found many such features, known as recruiting metrics, to be useful in providing actionable insights.
+Here are key recruitment metrics that are commonly used to measure recruitment.

 Time to hire